 EN 22003 WORLD LITERATURE I - Emphasis will be on the reading and discussion of outstanding works selected to represent a variety of forms, centuries, peoples, and philosophies of the world before 1650.
-Prerequisite: Minimum ACT English 19 or Accuplacer English 83 or a grade of "C" or above in English Composition I. ACTS equivalent course number is ENGL2113.
+Prerequisite: Minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252 or a grade of "C" or above in English Composition I. ACTS equivalent course number is ENGL2113.

 EN 22013 WORLD LITERATURE II - A continuation of World Literature I in which the emphasis will also be on the reading and discussion of outstanding works selected to represent a variety of forms, centuries, peoples, and philosophies of the world from 1650 to the present.
-Prerequisite: Minimum ACT English 19 or Accuplacer English 83 or a grade of "C" or above in English Composition I. World Literature I and World Literature II do not have to be taken in sequence.
+Prerequisite: Minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252 or a grade of "C" or above in English Composition I. World Literature I and World Literature II do not have to be taken in sequence.
 ACTS equivalent course number is ENGL2123.